-Support the Little Fireface Project by adopting one of our wild lorises or helping with a sick or injured animal that needs care before we can release it back to the wild.
-Your donations pay for guide salaries, radio collars, emergency cages, medicines for sick and injured animals, transport to bring animals to rescue centres, empowerment education materials and similar costs.
-This is an excellent way to help with our current projects and you get a single adoption pack in return for your support.
+Support the Little Fireface Project by adopting one of our wild lorises or helping with a sick or injured animal that needs care.
+Your donations pay for aspects such as emergency cages, medicines for sick and injured animals, transport to bring animals to rescue centres, tracker salaries, radio collars, and education materials.

 Adoptions last for one year.
-Your adoption pack will include a certificate, photograph, description of your animal, the latest Little Fireface Project newsletter, and a small slow loris present that varies from pack to pack, all for £25.
+Your standard adoption pack will include a personalised certificate, photograph, description of your animal, subscription to the Little Fireface Project newsletter, and a slow loris present that varies from pack to pack, all for £25.
 Deluxe adoptions include all of the above plus a post card from our team, a sticker and a slow loris tote bag, for £55.
 IF THE ADOPTION IS A GIFT PLEASE NOTE TO WHOM IT SHOULD BE MADE OUT IN THE MESSAGE TO SELLER BOX ON PAYPAL.

 Our gifts vary based upon availability.
 In general, our adoptions will include our newly designed slow loris cuddly toy, or one of a range of our hand-carved slow loris items; for standard adoptions, this is a key ring or magnet and for deluxe adoptions, this is an item of jewellery.
 Your gift will be chosen from the range available on our Etsy shop.

 This year’s adoptees are:

 One Eye: followed since 2012, One Eye helps us to know how adult slow lorises adapt to life in a forest converted by humans to agriculture.
 This information is vital for long-term habitat protection and reforestation.
 Supporting her also helps our important reforestation and tree nursery programmes, and education with local adults.